 Section 790.06(12), F.S. details a complete list of places you cannot carry a weapon or firearm, even with a permit.
 Here are the highlights:

 The places marked by an asterisk (*) may have exceptions or additional restrictions.
-You should consult with the Florida Statutes or your attorney for specific details.
+You should check the Florida Statutes or consult with your attorney for specific details.
 This article is not legal advice and must not be relied upon as such.

 If you have questions specific to your situation you can find the current contact information for the Division of Licensing on their website.